Dance World Cup – 2025 Rules – Updated September 2024

 3. COUNTRY REPRESENTATION AT DWC FINALS

-3.1 For 2024, each country is allocated 4 qualified spaces in each class in solos, duet/trios and quartets, and 5 qualified spaces in each class for small and large groups.
+3.1 For 2025, each country is allocated 4 qualified spaces in each class in solos, duet/trios and quartets, and 5 qualified spaces in each class for small and large groups.
 This allocation is not a cap, and additional spaces may be awarded.

 3.2 The host nation of the DWC Finals will be permitted an additional space in each DWC class in their year of hosting the finals.

 3.3 In the event of a tie in a class at a DWC qualifier, the judges will decide which dance will qualify for the DWC Finals.
 DWC will not accept more than the maximum number of qualified dances permitted in each class.
-The qualifier organizer will inform dance teachers which dances have qualified.
+The qualifier organiser will inform dance teachers which dances have qualified.

 3.4 On application, a country can request an additional entry per class.
 All applications must be sent to DWC Head Office at dance@dwcworld.com Please note that extra spaces for entries cannot be guaranteed.

-3.5 After a qualifier, a country qualifier organizer has the ability to fill any spaces that they may have in a group class, with a combined school entry, using ONLY dancers that have performed at their country qualifier.
+3.5 After a qualifier, a country qualifier organiser has the ability to fill any spaces that they may have in a group class, with a combined school entry, using ONLY dancers that have performed at their country qualifier.

 4. AGE

-4.1 A competitor’s age is taken on 1 January 2024.
+4.1 A competitor’s age is taken as of 1 January 2025.

-4.2 In duets, trios, quartets, small groups and large groups the age of the oldest competitor will determine the class age category.
+4.4 In duets, trios, quartets, small groups and large groups the age of the oldest competitor will determine the class age category.

-4.4 DWC reserves the right to ask for proof of age by means of a passport or an identity card at either a qualifier or a finals.
+4.5 DWC reserves the right to ask for proof of age by means of a passport or an identity card at either a qualifier or a finals.

 5. ENTRY